donald-tangze/bio/iASPEC/Integration Test.md

-## 1. SWIFT INTERFACE TESTING
+## 1. Request from SWIFT INTERFACE TESTING

-测MQ: SWSG
+测MQ: SWSG.
+IBM MQ listener

-## 2. HOST INTERFACE TESTING
+## 2. Request to HOST INTERFACE TESTING

  Receive & Sending of Message from HOST or Other System through MQ